trifork/fhir-bulk-data-import/README.md

 * Generate data using synthea having bulk export enabled.
 * Generate the Parameters file using the parameters script below (the file format is bespoke to HAPI - see https://smilecdr.com/docs/bulk/fhir_bulk_import.html#fhir-bulk-import) by executing the script in the fhir output folder of synthea.
 * Start the Bulk Data Hosting Server using the Python script below by executing the script in the fhir output folder of synthea.
-* Post the Parameters file to HAPI FHIR at the `$import` and the `HTTP Header` `Prefer: respond-async` endpoint with the Bulk Import feature enabled.
+* Post the Parameters file to HAPI FHIR at the `$import` endpoint and with the `HTTP Header` `Prefer: respond-async` with the Bulk Import feature enabled.
 * Profit $$$

 # Script for generating the Parameters file: